jorge-epc/med/readme.md

-MEN boilerplate
+MED

-A mongo, express and node.js boilerplate.
+A mongo, express and node.js simple app for managing patients and appointments.